-I have a wealth of experience communicating science to academic and non-academic audiences, we well as mentoring young scientists.
+I have a wealth of experience communicating science to academic and non-academic audiences, as well as mentoring young scientists.
 I also believe that my passion for science and ability to motivate people would be a great asset to my future teaching career.

 To improve my skills in this respect I participated in the “Instructional Skills Program for International Teaching Assistants” at UBC, where we learned about effective teaching methods, philosophies and also held practice lectures with ample feedback from course instructors and fellow participants to become more confident and effective as instructors.

 I’ve had the good fortune to be able to develop and improve my teaching skills as a teaching assistant, main instructor, lecturer and guest lecturer for a total of 19 university courses.
+As main instructor I was responsible for syllabus and content development, instructing, as well as evaluating.
 I have also developed a total of 9 workshops on systematic planning, statistical analysis, introduction to R, and advanced occupancy and abundance modelling, typically 1-2 days in length.
-I often incorporate current research from myself and colleagues to expose students to current work in the field and hope to instill excitement for the work in them by also talking about or have guest speakers talk about their experiences and journey as researchers.
+I often incorporate current research from myself and colleagues to expose students to current work in the field.
+I hope to instill excitement for the work in them by also talking about or have guest speakers talk about their experiences and journey as researchers.
 The topics I cover range from animal behaviour, over forest diversity and management, to statistics, including Bayesian hierarchical modelling.